Upcoming Medical Conferences in WalthamSearch Criteria : United States of America Waltham

 The Shame Spiral: Release Shame and Cultivate Healthy Attachment in Clients with Anxiety, Trauma, Depression and Relational Difficulties is organized by PESI HealthCare and will be held on May 16, 2019 at The Conference Center at Bentley University, Waltham, Massachusetts, United States of America.
 This CME Conference has been approved for a maximum of 6.0 AMA PRA Category 1 Credit(s)™.
 Target Audience: • Counselors • Social Workers • Psychologists • Case Managers • Marriage & Family Therapists • Chaplains/Clergy • Other Mental Health Professionals Course Description: Debilitating and complex, shame is among the most destructive of human emotions.
 Depression, violence, anxiety - it emerges in a variety of ways that are profoundly damaging to your clients’ lives and the lives of those around them.
 Working with clients experiencing unhealthy shame presents you with a formidable therapeutic challenge.
 How do you effectively manage something that hides in the shadows … that by its very nature is so excruciating that it pushes people toward avoidance?
 How do you heal something that lurks behind masks of anger and defensiveness?
 How do you break through to suffering individuals who’ve spent a lifetime viewing themselves as wrong, unlovable, and unworthy of getting better?
 Stop letting shame derail the therapeutic process and transform how you work with shame-driven clients.
 Attend this seminar and help your clients end avoidance, face their shame, and rewrite their story of dysfunctional self-worth and condemnation into one of compassionate acceptance.
 Key Benefits of attending: • Teach clients to manage shame without resorting to destructive measures. • Reduce judgmental thoughts and reactivity with mindfulness. • Cultivate secure self-attachment with somatic approaches. • Discover how shame complicates trauma treatment and how addressing shame can help you expedite recovery. • Build resiliency to shame with interventions based on empathy, forgiveness and compassion.
 Course Objectives: • Enhance client attunement with clinical strategies that replicate conditions for healthy attachment. • Characterize how shame complicates the treatment of trauma and specify how shame can be worked with in traumatized clients. • Evaluate how shame can be addressed in your treatment plans with self-forgiveness interventions that can help facilitate recovery. • Communicate how anxiety generated by feelings of shame can be managed with breathing techniques that can be taught in-session. • Establish how depressed clients can manage shame generated negative emotions with imagery-based compassion exercises. • Analyze how mindfulness can be incorporated into therapy with shame-prone clients to reduce judgmental thoughts and reactivity.

-NeuroRehabilitation is organized by Harvard Medical School (HMS), Penzias Group and will be held from Jun 13 - 15, 2019 at Conference Center At Waltham Woods, Waltham, Massachusetts, United States of America.
-The target audience for this medical event is Physicians: Physiatrists, Neurologists, Psychiatrists, Internists, Geriatricians, Family Practitioners, Allied Health Professionals: Physical Therapists, Occupational Therapists, Speech-Language Pathologists, Nurse Practitioners, Physician Assistants, Nurses, Mental and Other Health Professionals: Neuropsychologists, Clinical Psychologists, Mental Health Counselors, Clinical Social Workers, Case Managers.
-This CME Conference has been approved for a mximum of 17.25 AMA PRA Category 1 Credits.
-Conference Description: The Comprehensive Neurorehabilitation Update Cutting-edge strategies, updates, and best practices for clinicians who provide care for patients with CNS trauma and neurological diseases In this Harvard Medical School CME course, many of the country’s most experienced and committed neurorehabilitation experts will present cutting-edge clinical interventions, the latest findings, practical education, and hands-on methods to further your expertise in guiding your patients to their maximum level of function.
-Clinicians who provide care for patients with CNS trauma and neurological diseases can rely on this update for proven, state-of-the-art practices and take-home tools to heighten your success in effectively and efficiently helping your patients gain the skills that will improve their health and quality of life.
+NeuroRehabilitation 2019 is organized by Harvard Medical School (HMS), The Penzias Group and will be held from Jun 13 - 15, 2019 at Conference Center At Waltham Woods, Waltham, Massachusetts, United States of America.
+Who Should Attend: Physicians • Physiatrists • Neurologists • Psychiatrists • Internists • Geriatricians • Family Practitioners Allied Health Professionals • Physical Therapists • Occupational Therapists • Speech-Language Pathologists • Nurse Practitioners • Physician Assistants • Nurses Mental and Other Health Professionals • Neuropsychologists • Clinical Psychologists • Mental Health Counselors • Clinical Social Workers • Case Managers Earn up to: 17.25 AMA PRA Category 1 Credits™ Description: The Comprehensive Neurorehabilitation Update Cutting-edge strategies, updates, and best practices for clinicians who provide care for patients with CNS trauma and neurological diseases Patients with stroke, TBI, SCI, and degenerative neurological diseases face significant disruption to so many facets of their lives, and clinicians are left with so many treatment dimensions to consider, that rehabilitation is never simple.
+These challenges are compounded by the fact that rehabilitation approaches are now in a period of rapid expansion.
+It’s difficult to stay current with, choose, and use the best options for neurorehabilitation—yet this is key to optimizing patient outcomes.
+It’s with these challenges in mind that we present NeuroRehabilitation 2019.
+Many of the country’s most experienced and committed neurorehabilitation experts will present cutting-edge clinical interventions, the latest findings, practical education, and hands-on methods to further your expertise in guiding your patients to their maximum level of function.
+Clinicians who provide care for patients with CNS trauma and neurological diseases can rely on this new update for proven, state-of-the-art practices and take-home tools to heighten your success in effectively and efficiently helping your patients gain the skills that will improve their health and quality of life.
 Enhanced and Accelerated Recovery This program includes important updates, new best practices, and state-of-the-art approaches to enhance and accelerate recovery, including: • Pharmacologic interventions • Transcranial magnetic and direct current stimulation • Early mobilization in the ICU • Neuroendocrine treatment • Functional electrical stimulation • Upper extremity muscle-tendon-nerve transfers • Approaches to ambulation after SCI • Vestibular rehabilitation • Visual rehabilitation • Treatment of hemispatial neglect • Intensive language therapy • Treatment of substance abuse • Music therapy Improved Quality of Life This program includes strategies, best practices, and cutting-edge approaches to help foster quality of life: • Wellness interventions • Motivational interviewing • Sports and exercise • Addressing sexuality after SCI Evolving Treatment Options This program offers attendees the opportunity to learn about the future of treatment options and how and when they will impact patient outcomes: • Brain-computer interface • Functional neuroimaging in disorders of consciousness • Hypoxia for recovery after SCI • Changes in the continuum of care • Harnessing the placebo effect • Alzheimer’s disease therapies Expanded Understanding of a Wide Range of Neurological Conditions This program covers common, rare, and emerging neurological conditions to deepen attendees' knowledge and enhance their decisions concerning neurorehabilitation options: • Post-concussion symptoms • Chronic traumatic encephalopathy • Aging with SCI • Social cognition and affective processing • CNS Lyme disease • Neuropathic pain after SCI • Autonomic dysreflexia after SCI

 8th Annual HPAPI Summit is organized by Hanson Wade and will be held from Jun 19 - 21, 2019 at The Westin Waltham Boston, Waltham, Massachusetts, United States of America.
 Conference Description: This Conference is devoted to providing the insights required to improve the efficiency, safety and cost-effectiveness of HPAPI production.
 This meeting will bring together perspectives from process engineers, EHS and industrial hygiene leaders to break down communication barriers and build a ha monized approach that will increase safety and effectiveness at every stage of development.
 Focusing specifically on the unique challenges involved in working with HPAPIs, this conference will provide real-world case-studies from the companies actively working on these compounds, enabling you to implement safe and robust practices in your own organization.
 Time: 09:00 to 17:00 Speakers: David Eherts - Allergan, Andy Brewer - Genentech, John Roosa - Merck, Ben English - Nektar Therapeutics, Sarah Jones - Pfizer